How to Harvest Chamomile Tea – When & How

 How to Harvest Chamomile for Tea?
 Harvest chamomile tea by hand or with disinfected scissors.
 Be sure not to damage the plant because it will produce flowers all summer long.

-We hope this article on how to harvest chamomile tea will be useful.
-The combination of chamomile and mint is very rich, we recommend you our article about How to Harvest Mint.
+We hope this article on how to harvest chamomile tea will be helpful.
+The combination of chamomile and mint is vibrant.
+We may be interested in our article about How to Harvest Mint.

 About Henry Morgan